emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Cinemaos
+### Score: 13/20
+1. Has movies, TV, anime, 1080p, and subtitles, but no adjustable quality. 🟡
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI is very nice, feels very modern and has lots of features. ✔️
+1. Site has watch lists and you can login to sync them across devices. ✔️
+1. Has a solid AI recommendation bot, but could use more in terms of sorting. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Custom version of the Hexa player. 🟡
+1. Site does not have watch parties. ❌

+***
 ## Maxflix
 ### Score: 13/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️